There is an ever-growing number of mothers who travel during the breastfeeding season of their lives, both with and without their children.

 Read More: 17 Tips for flying with kids

-Breastfeeding tips for mothers traveling without their children
+Tips for breastfeeding mothers traveling without their children

 Keeping a regular schedule of pumping or expressing milk while traveling needs preparation and foresight to avoid or minimize inconvenience and to ensure a healthy, comfortable experience.